-A Thames river cruise ticket between Westminster & the Tower of London is included in the price of the 24-hour tour.
+A hop-onhop off Thames river cruise ticket between Westminster & the Tower of London is included in the price of the Must See London ticket

 When not to do a sightseeing tour

-It’s best to avoid doing a tour when there’s a major event in central London.
+It’s best to avoid doing a tour when there’s a major event or protests in central London.
 Road closures and diversions might mean you miss some of the main sights.